CapstoneDesign-Spring2026-UlsanCollege/freesewaa/docs/WEEKLY_GUIDES/WEEK_3.md

 ## Demo Script (Short)

 1. Introduce **Free Sewaa** as a community donation and resource-sharing platform connecting donors with people who need reusable items.
-2. Demonstrate the **React frontend** and navigation between core parts of the app.
+2. Demonstrate the **frontend** and navigation between core parts of the app.
 3. Show **Post Item** flow (validation + success message) and confirm data persistence via `localStorage`.
 4. Show **Browse Items** with **category filtering**.
 5. Click an item to open the **Item Detail Modal**, then demo **Request → Confirm → Donor contact reveal**.